 Kanye West is back on X after deactivating his account following his controversial tweets, including one where he said, "I am a N*zi."
-However, this time, the infamous rapper didn't circle back to his problematic posts.
+However, the infamous rapper didn't revisit his problematic posts this time.
 He took back his claim of being a N*zi.
 In a tweet, dated Thursday, February 19, 2025, Kanye kept it short and wrote,

 "After further reflection I've come to the realization that I'm not a N*zi."